 Good to know: Looking for even more PwC-style Verbal Reasoning Test with answers, worked solutions and professional score reports including personalised tips based on your performance?
 Then we’ve got you covered.

-The PwC Numerical Reasoning Test assesses your capacity to interpret numerical and graphical data and respond to questions around your analysis of the supplied data.
+The PwC numerical test assesses your capacity to interpret numerical and graphical data and respond to questions around your analysis of the supplied data.
 Your accuracy and speed will be evaluated by the numerical test.

 The PwC online numerical test will have between 12 or 18 questions, and you’ll have 17 minutes to answer.